-RAMBO: FIRST BLOOD (FILM REVIEW)
+RAMBO: FIRST BLOOD - FILM REVIEW

-Sylvester Stallone plays John Rambo, a fully-trained green beret who describes himself as being "made" for Vietnam.
+In Rambo: First Blood, Sylvester Stallone plays John Rambo, a fully-trained green beret who describes himself as being "made" for Vietnam.
 Like a human version of the terminator he's out for the kill, and nothing is going to stop him from gaining revenge on a Sheriff and his deputies at a police station, who have mistreated him.

 After drifting into the small town of Hope, Rambo is instantly disliked by the local police who start to intimidate him, before driving him out of town.
 After trying to re-enter the town, he is arrested for posession of a combat knife and thrown into a cell.